What's New!

 to give up due to political sensitivities.

-The remaining Byzantine possessions in continental Italy were placed under an Exarch, a
+The remaining Byzantine possessions in continental Italy were placed under the Exarch; Rome was ruled by a dux, who reported

 to the Exarch and who resided in the surviving buildings of the former